ACampanario/advent2024/Documentation/CakePHP-JWT.md

 ?>
 ```

-### 3.- In the view of this function we load socket.io and connect to our server and port.
+### 3.- In the view of this function load socket.io and connect to our server and port.

 templates/Pages/generate_jwt.php